AmanGotchu/RandaoZKP/README.md

 We are fortunate that RanDAO values are present in the block header, so our circuit only has to prove that the block header values hash to the known block hashes.
 There are no merkle/patricia proofs against state/transaction tries.
 It is straightforward to naively recurse from block to block, because the previous block hash is present in the current block’s header.
 After PoS, the PoW `mixHash` header value has been replaced with the current `RanDAO` value.

 Our (wip) recursive zk-SNARKs check that our claimed block header values hash (recursively) up until some recent known valid block hash that is available on chain.
 If we are able to provide a chain of block headers that satisfy this property, the hardness of SHA256 justifies our claimed values are the true historical header values.

+### Recursive zk-SNARKS

+It may be helpful to read this [primer](https://www.michaelstraka.com/posts/recursivesnarks/) for those less familiar with recursive proofs.